emirot/airflow-in-gke/README.md

 `kubectl create -f config/`

-You will have to change the key in the config map :
+You will have to change the fernet key in the config map :
 ```
 python -c "from cryptography.fernet import Fernet; FERNET_KEY = Fernet.generate_key().decode(); print(FERNET_KEY)"
 ```